eugenewangc/docker-nginx-https-terraform-aws-setup/README.md

 sudo ./init-letsencrypt.sh

 #### DNS RECORD EDIT ####
-Point youdomain.com to the EC2's public IP address
+Point youdomain.com to the EC2's public IP address.

 #### VERIFY ####
 Go to yourdomain.com.
 You should see "Welcome to nginx!" page loaded with https.